By using this site, you agree to the Privacy Policy and Terms of Use.

 Why do vegetarians need to pay special attention to iron absorption?

-Plant-based non-heme iron has lower bioavailability than heme iron from meat sources.
-Consuming vitamin C-rich foods with iron-containing plants significantly improves absorption rates.
+According to the Color Atlas of Pathophysiology, plant-based non-heme iron has lower bioavailability than heme iron from meat sources.
+The source notes that vitamin C significantly improves absorption rates when consumed with iron-containing plants.

 How long does it take for B12 deficiency to develop?

-B12 stores in the liver can sustain the body for 2-5 years after dietary intake stops.
+The Color Atlas of Pathophysiology indicates that B12 reserves can sustain the body for years after dietary intake stops.
 However, absorption problems can accelerate deficiency development considerably.

 Can you have normal iron levels but still be iron deficient?

-Yes, inflammatory conditions trigger hepcidin release that traps iron in storage cells, creating functional iron deficiency despite adequate total body iron stores.
+Yes, according to the Color Atlas of Pathophysiology, inflammatory conditions trigger hepcidin release that traps iron in storage cells, creating functional iron deficiency despite adequate total body iron stores.

 Understanding the intricate relationship between iron, folate, and vitamin B12 provides clinicians and patients with a framework for preventing and treating anaemia.
 As research continues to elucidate the molecular mechanisms governing red blood cell production, targeted nutritional interventions become increasingly precise and effective.